Why and whence the Hilbert space in quantum theory?: Concluding remarks (physics)

-All this much having been said, ``the formal frame for quantum theory'' (von~Neumann) does not seem to require axiomatics in the ordinary sense of the word, if we do not postulate initially the concepts like metric and the space"=time as a topological continuum with a dimension: $D+1$? $D=3$?
-In particularly, the transforming the Hilbertian unitarity $\skew0\widehat{\cal U}$ (sect.~\ref{Axiom}) into the unitary dynamics $\skew0\widehat{\cal U}(t)$ is a quite nontrivial act that should be motivated in the same manner as the initial emergence of unitarity itself \cite[sect.~5]{br2}.
+All this much having been said, ``the formal frame for quantum theory'' (von~Neumann) does not seem to require axiomatics in the ordinary sense of the word, if we do not postulate initially the concepts like metric and the space"=time as a topological continuum with a dimension $D+1$ ($D=3$?).
+In particularly, the turning the Hilbertian unitarity $\skew0\widehat{\cal U}$ (sect.~\ref{Axiom}) into the unitary dynamics $\skew0\widehat{\cal U}(t)$ (and introducing a Hamiltonian) is a quite nontrivial act that \emph{should be motivated} in the same manner as the initial emergence of unitarity itself \cite[sect.~5]{br2}.
 We are speaking here of quantum mechanics, although this notion should also be (re)created.
 It is not difficult to foresee that the completion of the language~\hyperlink{2+}{$\red2^\bullet$} is a more or less technical task; not addressed in the present work (4"~th theorem).

-To sum up, the coherent strategy for constructing the physics of \qt-fundamentals consists in setting up the languages~\hyperlink{3+}{$\red3^\bullet$} and \hyperlink{4+}{$\red4^\bullet$}.
-In other words, it needs to be \emph{not} a relativistic \qft"=generalization \emph{of} quantum \emph{mechanics} followed by a quantizing the gravity (to be renormalizable?\@) as `quantizing the fields', but a direct creation of a framework for an entirely (Poincar\'e/"!generally) covariant theory, within which the familiar ingredients""---Wightman's axioms \cite{wightman}, the concepts of the gauge/"!observable fields and of a particle, equations of motion, unitary/"!Hermitian operators, representations of the (local) invariance groups---are being created on a regular basis of the abstract Hilbert $\bbH^{\sss\langle\rangle}$"=space and of its $(\bo x,t)$"=realizations.
+To sum up, the coherent strategy for constructing the physics of \qt-fundamentals consists in setting up the languages~\hyperlink{3+}{$\red3^\bullet$} and \hyperlink{4+}{$\red4^\bullet$} and should not recourse to the classical conceptions.
+In other words, this \emph{needs not be a relativistic \qft"=generalization of quantum mechanics} followed by a quantizing the gravity; to be renormalizable? by quantizing the fields?
+Instead, the strategy must constitute an ab~initio direct creation of a framework for an entirely (Poincar\'e/"!generally) covariant theory, within which the familiar ingredients""---the concepts of the gauge/"!observable fields and of a particle, equations of motion, unitary/"!Hermitian operators, Wightman's axioms \cite{wightman}, representations of the (local) invariance groups---are being created on a regular basis of the abstract Hilbert $\bbH^{\sss\langle\rangle}$"=space and a brace thereof with the $(\bo x,t)$"=continuum.
+By this we mean the following premise. \begin{itemize} \item \embf{The quantum origin of coordinates and fields} \begin{itemize} \item [] The classical and the quantum \emph{continual} objects---the spacetime coordinates $(\bo x,t)$ and fields $\{u(\bo x,t)$, $\bo A(\bo x,t)$, \ldots, $\skew1\widehat\psi(\bo x,t)\}$---may come to theory only from continuality of the quantum"=base changes $\big\{\ket\alpha \mathrel{\Over{\sss\GL[{}]}{\goto[3]}} \ket{\alpha'}$, $\frak a \mathrel{\Over{\sss\GL[{}]}{\goto[3]}} \frak a'\big\}$.
+From this, there also springs the (Einstein's idea of) `liberation' from coordinates: the follow-up concept of covariance of the dynamical field equations (the relativity principle), the concept of the vector/"!tensor/"!spinor representations of the specific (Poincar\'e, Lorentz, \ldots) groups, \thelike. \end{itemize} \end{itemize} See also the endings of sects.~8.3 and 9.3 in \cite{br1}.
+These questions will be addressed elsewhere.